 Sleep and weight may be connected in some surprising ways.
 Not only can how much you weigh affect the quality of your sleep, new research suggests how much you sleep can affect your weight.

 Obesity is a known risk factor for obstructive sleep apnea (OSA), a potentially serious sleep disorder in which breathing temporarily stops and starts during sleep.
 Common signs and symptoms of OSA include:

 About half of people with obstructive sleep apnea are overweight.
 Excess fat surrounding the upper airway, as indicated by a large neck size, may contribute to the breathing obstruction associated with the sleep disorder.

-Recent studies also suggest getting too little may affect your weight.
-Studies have shown that people who sleep an average less than 5 to 6 hours per night are more likely to gain weight than people who get the recommended 7 to 9 hours of sleep.
+Recent studies also suggest getting too little sleep may affect your weight.
+Studies have shown that people who sleep an average of less than 5 to 6 hours per night are more likely to gain weight than people who get the recommended 7 to 9 hours of sleep.

 Another study showed men who were sleep deprived were more likely to prefer high-calorie foods.